Chapter 70A.226 RCW

 (3) The biosolids permit account is created in the state treasury.
 All receipts from fees under this section must be deposited into the account.
 Moneys in the account may be spent only after appropriation.
 Expenditures from the account may be used only for the purposes of administering permits under this chapter.

-(4) The department shall make available on the website information on fees collected, actual expenses incurred, and anticipated expenses for the current and following fiscal years.
+(4) The department shall make available on the department's website information on fees collected, actual expenses incurred, and anticipated expenses for the current and following fiscal years.

 (5) The department shall work with the regulated community and local health departments to study the feasibility of modifying the fee schedule to support delegated local health departments and reduce local health department fees paid by biosolids permittees.